apostrophecms/uploadfs/README.md

 * It is possible to pass your own custom backend module instead of `local` or `s3`.
 Follow `local.js` or `s3.js` as a model, and specify your backend like this:

     backend: require('mybackend.js')

+* The `parallel` option lets you specify how many image sizes should be rendered simultaneously when using `copyImageIn`.
+Setting this higher than the number of cores available to you does not make sense.
+Setting it higher than the number of sizes you have configured has no effect.
+Be aware that each image pipeline uses quite a lot of memory if the original image dimensions are large (5000x5000x4 is a big number).
+Also be aware that there is no throttling of multiple, unrelated calls to `copyImageIn`.
+If you expect a lot of uploads by different users at the same time, we suggest not setting `parallel`, allowing it to default to `1`.

 ## Important Concerns With S3